 13. Try some water sports

 Laguna Beach has plenty of water sports to try.
 Try stand-up paddle boarding or do a kayaking tour with La Vida Laguna.
 Or arrange some surfing lessons with Thalia Surf Shop and Laguna Surf & Sport .
 Skimboarding began in Laguna Beach at Victoria Beach, so it’s a good place to give it a go.
 There are no end of fun things to do in Laguna Beach.
+For more water-based California fun, see our post on fun things to do in Santa Cruz.

 14. Go dolphin and whale watching

 You can see whales off the Laguna Beach coast all year round, including giant blue whales in the summer and autumn, and grey whales in winter and spring.
 Species that can be seen all year are finback whales, humpbacks and dolphins.
 Places that offer whale watching tours include: Newport Landing Whale Watching and Captain Dave’s Dolphin & Whale Watching Safari.
+Another good place to whale watch in California is Santa Barbara (see our guide to the best things to do in Santa Barbara).

 Laguna Beach travel tips